The configs YAML file contains a list of configurations to be deployed.

 parameters:mz_id:type: referenceconfigType: management-zoneconfigId: mainproperty: id

-, you can only leave the upper-most level empty, and you can't leave a gap.
+While it's possible to omit configType and even configId, you can only leave the uppermost level empty, and you can't leave a gap.

-is omitted, it must be the project
+So if configType is omitted, it must be the project.

-, you can only leave the upper-most level empty, and you can't just leave a gap.
+While it's possible to omit configType and even configId, you can only leave the uppermost level empty, and you can't just leave a gap.

-Below is a complete sample using short-hand references:
+Below is a complete sample using shorthand references:

 infrastructure/management-zone/config.yaml